Dancing On Ice 2020: Who are the contestants?

 The former soap star will be testing out his moves on the ice after saying he has already failed on dry land.

-The new dad, who just welcomed son Rex with partner Stacey Solomon, said: “I can’t even dance on a dance floor so Dancing on Ice is just a silly idea!
+Swash, who has just become a father to son Rex with partner Stacey Solomon, said: “I can’t even dance on a dance floor so Dancing On Ice is just a silly idea!

 “I’ve done no exercise since the baby was born.
 Stacey thinks it’s funny.
 I’m going to learn how to skate and I’ll do it with a smile on my face.”